Chew/Chew/README.md

 ## 🔭 I’m currently working on

-I work on many projects, it varies wildly depending on what I'm feeling, so check my recent commits to see :)
+I work on many projects!
+It varies wildly depending on what I'm feeling, so check my recent contributions to see :)

 ## 🌱 I’m currently learning